 Do you have a favorite moment from the show?
 I know you probably can’t reveal as much about that show, since it hasn’t aired anywhere yet.

 I think one of my favorite moments was when we were filming in Peckham in London, and it was me and Sandra filming right outside the chief station.
 We hadn’t really felt the impact of it coming out in the UK yet; it had just come out.

 And while we were filming a scene, in the background of the shot, when a double decker bus with Sandra’s face huge on it, saying, Killing Eve, [drove though], it ruined the shot.
 But it was a moment I will always remember, because it was like, we’re suddenly a hit.
-We were like, “Oh no, this is important!” [laughs], but in the best possible way.
+We were like, “Oh no, this is important!” [laughs] and suddenly all the pressure was on again [laughs], but in the best possible way.
 It was very exciting.

 Is there something you can think of since doing both of these shows that you’ve learned, either as an actor, or just about yourself in general?

 I think what I’ve learned, is just to not necessarily think about the end product, but to think about sort of what people are going to think of a character, how people are going to react to a character.
 I think what I would take to another job that I’ve learned definitely on these two, is to just concentrate on myself and the actors around me and sort of what we’re creating in that moment, and not to over-intellectualize it or think about the end result, because that doesn’t help at all.
 It’s really nice to be able to just create these characters and have fun.
 I think that really shows on screen, and it sort of takes care of itself.